-- E-file the application in CM/ECF (using Motions - General -> Pro Hac Vice) and when prompted pay via Pay.gov.
+- E-file the application in CM/ECF (using Motions - General -> Pro Hac Vice) using the ECF login and password for the attorney who seeks to be admitted, and when prompted pay via Pay.gov.
 Review our Pay.gov information page before beginning this step.

 - Your authorization to practice begins upon the docketing of the judge's order granting your application.
 There is no specific timetable for this to occur.

 - Following admission, all papers submitted for filing shall include the annotation "appearance pro hac vice," immediately following the identifying information required by Civil Local Rule 3-4.